• Skip to main content

 Wellington Walk-In Clinic

 The decision to visit a walk-in clinic can save you time and money.
 Patients are advised to find out ahead of time their options for care to be better prepared.
 If you are seeking urgent care for your medical condition, visit the Advanced Medical clinic in Wellington.
 We are a primary care clinic providing walk-in care.
-Unlike other Wellington walk-in clinics, at Advanced Medical, you will receive care from expert primary care doctors.
+Unlike other Wellington walk-in clinics, at Advanced Medical, you will receive care from expert primary care providers.

 The Advanced Medical clinic is located in the Palomino Park complex on Hwy 44.
 We also have a location in Royal Palm Beach, at 1236 Royal Palm Beach Blvd.
 If you have any questions, give us a call at (561) 434-1935.
 We look forward to providing for your urgent medical needs!